You can’t pick the soil you live on but that doesn’t mean you can’t improve your soil for happy and healthy plants all year long.

 This process is also known as green manure.

-Aside from providing nutrients, manure also can help to hold in moisture and loosens compacted soil like clay.
+Aside from providing vitamins and minerals, manure also can help to hold in moisture and loosens compacted soil like clay.

 It should be added during the fall to give it time to seep into the soil so you don’t burn your crop or plants.